-Nationally, over the life of the KIP program, kids and families have completed approximately 1.9 million TRACK Trail adventures, spending at least 910,000 hours outdoors, walking 1.8 million miles, and burning 273 million calories.
-Within Buncombe County, kids and families have enjoyed more than 145,000 adventures, spending 75,000 hours outside, hiking 150,000 miles, and burning 22.5 million calories.
+Nationally, over the life of the KIP program, kids and families have completed more than two million TRACK Trail adventures, spending almost one million hours outdoors, walking two million miles, and burning almost 300 million calories.
+Within Buncombe County, kids and families have enjoyed more than 153,000 adventures, spending 78,000 hours outside, hiking 156,000 miles, and burning 23.4 million calories.

-Registration data also indicate that 51% of registrants are first-time visitors to the park, with 53% intentionally visiting to hike the TRACK Trail.
+Registration data also indicates that 63% of registrants are first-time visitors to the park, with 49% intentionally visiting to hike the TRACK Trail.
 Furthermore, the program boasts a 47% return rate, with 78% of returnees visiting more than one TRACK Trail location.
 These numbers demonstrate that Kids in Parks is successfully engaging new park users, and through its network of TRACK Trail locations, encouraging intentional visitation and use.